darwinOne/Speech-Emotion-Recognition-SER-/README.md

-# Speech-Emotion-Recognition-SER-
+# Speech Emotion Recognition (SER)
-Speech Emotion Recognition (SER) has been under the scrutiny of researchers for many years.
-The emotion recognition system through speech is the ability to identify the type of emotion from a human speech to create a natural interaction between humans and machines (computers).
+Speech emotion recognition (SER) is the ability to identify the type of emotion from human speech, intending to create a natural interaction between humans and computers or commonly known as human-computer interaction (HCI).
+To increase human satisfaction while using digital devices such as computers and smartphones, the development of HCI is very much needed.
+Therefore, in this project, I will design a Speech Emotion Recognition (SER) system using Linear Predictive Coding (LPC) with K-Nearest Neighbor (KNN) classification.